onatkaya/detoxplain/README.md

 ## Description 🤖
 This project provides a text assistant tool that aims to detect toxicity in text, give explanation as to why it is toxic, and detoxify it to suggest an alternative to the user.

 This objective is mainly achieved by conducting a sophisticated NLP-pipeline: By integrating various BERT models (DistilBERT, RoBERTa) with a LLM (gpt-4o-mini) and a explainable AI model (LIME).
+See the visuals below for better understanding.

 ## Visuals 👁